filipkastovsky/typelink/README.md

 export const dyn = Dynamic.create(Dynamic.square); // when using `[param]` schema
 ```

-> `Dynamic.create` creates a very thin utility that replaces dynamic segments with the provided values.
-Unmatched values will be used as query params. **Typelink will not validate anything**.
-When using passing values to this function, **make sure it is actually the required shape**.
-We strongly recommend to use a library like [zod](https://zod.dev/) **to validate inputs** before passing the value to `dyn`.
+> `Dynamic.create` creates a very thin utility that replaces dynamic segments with the provided values. **Typelink will not validate anything**.
+When passing values to this function, **make sure they are actually the required shape**.
+We strongly recommend to use a library like [zod](https://zod.dev/) **to validate inputs** before passing values to `dyn`.

 ```tsx
 import { dyn } from './anyFile';